Impetigo—Child Care and Schools

 February 12, 2026

-There have been cases of measles in NC, with exposures in Chapel Hill, Durham, and Wake County.
+Since February 21, 2026, no new cases of measles have been reported in NC.
+The NC DHHS no longer recommends early MMR vaccination for infants 6 to 11 months old since there is no sustained transmission currently.
+While this is welcome news, vaccination rates have dropped in NC and the US.
+There will likely be further outbreaks in the future.
 We can give the MMR dose early to families who want it.
-This applies to infants 6-12 months who have not gotten a dose yet or kids under 4-5 years who have not gotten their second MMR dose.
-At this time, the NC DHHS and health departments are not recommending this unless traveling or living in an area with sustained transmission.
+This applies to infants 6-11 months who have not gotten a dose yet or kids under 4-5 years who have not gotten their second MMR dose.
 Two doses of the MMR vaccine are highly effective (97%) at preventing measles infections.
 At CHCAC, children receive their first dose at 12 months of age and a second dose at 4 years of age, ensuring they are fully protected as soon as possible, in accordance with the most up-to-date AAP recommendations.
 Some infants aged 6 months to 11 months who travel internationally or in high-prevalence areas may need a dose to protect them; however, they still require the 1-year and 4-year-old doses as well.
 If you are ever concerned about a possible exposure to measles, please CALL before entering our office.
 DO NOT ENTER the office.
 NC DHHS keeps a list of areas with measles exposures here .
 This is a highly contagious illness, and special precautions must be taken to prevent spread.
 The virus can be present in the air for 2 hours after an infected person is in the room, and 90% of susceptible patients can be infected.
 As always, if you have questions, we are here to help make sense of it all!